alex-gutev/live_cells/docs-src/docs/basics/cell-expressions.md

 ## Exception Handling

-If an exception is thrown during the computation of a cell's value, it will be propagated to all points where the value is referenced.
-This allows exceptions to be handled using `try` and `catch` inside computed cells:
+If an exception is thrown during the computation of a cell's value, it is rethrown when the cell's value is referenced.
+This allows exceptions to be handled using `try` and `catch` inside computed
+cells:

 ```dart title="Exception handling in computed cells"
 final str = MutableCell('0');